Tag: Trust Issues

 Work With Carolina Román for EFT-Focused Couples Counseling

-At Motivations Counseling, Carolina Román works with couples using an attachment-focused approach that helps partners better understand one another, reduce negative interaction cycles, and strengthen emotional connection.
-Her experience and focus with EFT for couples can be especially helpful for partners who feel stuck in repeated arguments, emotional distance, defensiveness, or difficulty repairing after conflict.
+At Motivations Counseling, Carolina Román, LMFT works with couples using an attachment-focused approach that helps partners understand negative interaction cycles, reduce defensiveness and withdrawal, and strengthen emotional connection.

 Learn More About Carolina Román